History of Falun Gong: 1992–1995

-Falun Gong was publicly founded in the Spring of 1992, toward the end of China's "qigong boom," a period which saw the proliferation of thousands of disciplines.
+Falun Gong was publicly founded in the Spring of 1992, toward the end of China's qigong fever, a period which saw the proliferation of thousands of disciplines.
 Li Hongzhi and his Falun Gong became an "instant star" of the qigong movement, and were welcomed into the government-administered China Qigong Scientific Research Society (CQRS).
 From 1992 to 1994, Li traveled throughout China giving 54 lecture seminars on the practice and beliefs of Falun Gong.
 Seminars typically lasted 8–10 days, and attracted as many as 6,000 participants per class.
 The practice grew rapidly based on its purported efficacy in improving health and its moral and philosophical elements, which were more developed than those of other qigong schools.